Morten010/calculator/README.md

 # 🖩calculator
-2 numbers multiplied or calculate your BMI
+2 numbers multiplied or calculate your BMI using node, express and bodyparser